ferenc4/Annotation-Bag/README.md

 This library was developed to make it easier to extract this information from your code base as a whole.

 # Requirements
-## Files and annotations
-1. As a user I should be able to load and compile java files that are not on the classpath.</li>
+As a user I should be able to:
+1. load and compile java files that are not on the classpath.</li>
-2. As a user I should be able to view the list of java files on the classpath grouped by annotations.
+1. view the list of java files on the classpath grouped by annotations.
-3. As a user I should be able to view the list of annotations grouped by java files on the classpath.
+1. view the list of annotations grouped by java files on the classpath.

-## Filters
-4. As a user I should be able to view all the files and annotations in a given codebase.
+1. view all the files and annotations in a given codebase.
-5. As a user I should be able to filter annotations by type.
+1. filter annotations by type.
-6. As a user I should be able to filter annotations by value.
+1. filter annotations by value.
-7. As a user I should be able to filter files by prefix.
+1. filter files by prefix.
-8. As a user I should be able to filter files by suffix, while maintaining the ".java" file extension.
+1. filter files by suffix, while maintaining the ".java" file extension.